-Stephen Howard is counsel in White & Case's Asia Banking, Capital Markets & Restructuring practice based in Hong Kong.
+Stephen Howard is a counsel in White & Case's Asia Banking and Restructuring practice based in Hong Kong.
 Stephen joined our Hong Kong team from our London office in 2016, bringing with him an extensive track record from our London practice and on cross-border financings from having worked with our EMEA and New York offices for many years.

 Stephen has experience across a broad range of issues in international acquisition and leveraged finance, with particular emphasis on bank finance transactions, direct lending, and combined bank/bond structures.
 Stephen works closely with the Firm's capital markets group with a focus on high yield financing transactions.
 He has significant experience advising banks, alternative finance and capital providers, private equity houses, and corporate borrowers.

 Stephen's experience also includes secondments to the senior execution legal desks for the London-based leveraged finance teams to both Deutsche Bank (2009-2010) and Nomura International (2013-2014).